MicrosoftDocs/azure-docs/articles/documentdb/documentdb-manage-account-with-powershell.md

 ### Notes

 * If you would like to execute the following commands without requiring user confirmation, append the `-Force` flag to the command.
-* All of the commands below are synchronous.
+* All the following commands are synchronous.

 ## <a id="create-documentdb-account-powershell"></a> Create a DocumentDB Database Account

-This command allows you to create a new DocumentDB database account.
+This command allows you to create a DocumentDB database account.
 Configure your new database account as either single-region or [multi-region][scaling-globally] with a certain [consistency policy](documentdb-consistency-levels.md).

     $locations = $(@{"locationName"="<write-region-location>"; "failoverPriority"=0}, @{"locationName"="<read-region-location>"; "failoverPriority"=1})
     $consistencyPolicy = @{"defaultConsistencyLevel"="<default-consistency-level>"; "maxIntervalInSeconds"="<max-interval>"; "maxStalenessPrefix"="<max-staleness-prefix>"}
     $DocumentDBProperties = @{"databaseAccountOfferType"="Standard"; "locations"=$locations; "consistencyPolicy"=$consistencyPolicy}
     New-AzureRmResource -ResourceType "Microsoft.DocumentDb/databaseAccounts" -ApiVersion "2015-04-08" -ResourceGroupName <resource-group-name>  -Location "<resource-group-location>" -Name <database-account-name> -PropertyObject $DocumentDBProperties

 * `<write-region-location>` The location name of the write region of the database account.
-This is required to have a failover priority value of 0.
+This location is required to have a failover priority value of 0.
 There must be exactly one write region per database account.
 * `<read-region-location>` The location name of the read region of the database account.
-This is required to have a failover priority value of greater than 0.
+This location is required to have a failover priority value of greater than 0.
 There can be more than one read regions per database account.
 * `<default-consistency-level>` The default consistency level of the DocumentDB account.
-See [Consistency Levels in DocumentDB](documentdb-consistency-levels.md) for more information.
+For more information, see [Consistency Levels in DocumentDB](documentdb-consistency-levels.md).
 * `<max-interval>` When used with Bounded Staleness consistency, this value represents the time amount of staleness (in seconds) tolerated.
 Accepted range for this value is 1 - 100.
 * `<max-staleness-prefix>` When used with Bounded Staleness consistency, this value represents the number of stale requests tolerated.
 Accepted range for this value is 1 – 2,147,483,647.
 * `<resource-group-name>` The name of the [Azure Resource Group][azure-resource-groups] to which the new DocumentDB database account belongs to.